-Individuals are encouraged to wear the classic CASASC t-shirt throughout the month.
+Individuals are encouraged to wear the classic CASASC t-shirt on May 27.
 T-shirts are available at the main office for a nominal donation.
 Sizes are limited.
 Post a selfie of yourself wearing the t-shirt and tag CASASC in social media.
 Use the #iRespect hashtag.

 Listen to a respect and empowerment playlist curated by CASASC staff.